-Section VIII places new restriction on the use of USEPA guidance, “Managing Wet Weather with Green Infrastructure: Green Streets”.
+Section VIII allows for the development of Uniform Technical Guidance Documents that are based on USEPA’s guidance, “Managing Wet Weather with Green Infrastructure: Green Streets”.
+However, these documents will be subject to approval by the Executive Officer.
 The guidance contains few enforceable standards for selecting structural treatment controls for priority projects that involved improvements to existing transportation rights of way.
-Transportation rights of way can make up 10% to 25% of an urban area and are a source of pollutants from tire and break wear, aerial deposition of combustion by-products, automotive fluid, littering, collision debris, and landscape maintenance,,.
+Transportation rights of way can make up 10 percent to 25 percent of an urban area and are a source of pollutants from tire and break wear, aerial deposition of combustion by-products, automotive fluid, littering, collision debris, and landscape maintenance,,.
 The level of effort for analyzing the feasibility of structural treatment controls, or their use at all, was largely left to each Permittee’s discretion.
 Audits and inspections by Santa Ana Water Board staff have shown that some Permittees used that discretion to exclude structural treatment controls with no meaningful analysis in conflict with their obligation to reduce the discharge of pollutants to the maximum extent practicable.